 Doing the right thing can be hard.
 It helps when you have the right lawyers.

 Goodwin Weber PLLC represents federal employees in all manner of employment disputes.
 From conduct or performance concerns, raising one’s hand as a whistle blower, to being a witness or subject of an Office of Inspector General (OIG) or other agency investigation, we can help.

 We have proven experience representing and defending federal, state and private employees.

-David Weber, a member of the firm, has extensive experience as the Assistant Inspector General for Investigations of a major federal agency, investigating federal employee misconduct.
-He has also defended federal employees from the other side of the table as an National Treasury Employees Union (NTEU) officer and steward.
-Mr. Weber also serves as a Lieutenant Colonel Judge Advocate in the Maryland Defense Force.
-Mr. Weber has been involved in cases before the EEOC, MSPB, U.S. District Court, and in providing information to Congress.
+David P. Weber, a member of the firm, has extensive experience as the Assistant Inspector General for Investigations for the U.S. Securities and Exchange Commission, investigating federal employee misconduct.
+He has also defended federal employees from the other side of the table as an National Treasury Employees Union (NTEU) lawyer, officer and steward.
+Mr. Weber also serves as a Lieutenant Colonel Judge Advocate in the Maryland Defense Force, formerly known as the Maryland State Guard.
+Mr. Weber has been involved in cases before the Military, EEOC, MSPB, U.S. District Court, and in providing information to Congress.
 We offer one of the few practices in the DC metro area that has represented parties, on all sides, of federal employment disputes.
 This gives us unique insight in representing federal or state employees.
 Please contact us, so that we can discuss helping you.